plutomi/plutomi/README.md

 $ scripts/deploy.sh --stack <web|api|aws> --env <development|staging|production>
 ```

-Ensure that the `main` branch is set for your production environment on Cloudflare Pages and everything should work.

 An environment of `development` will only work with AWS as it is meant to give you the resources needed when running the other things locally.
+When deploying to production, ensure that the `main` branch is set for your production environment on Cloudflare Pages and everything should work.

 > If you omit a stack, all of them will be deployed.
 If you omit an environment, `staging` will be used.